This page is currently under construction,

 Kinderbells the Musical Flower Garden, was an entry in the 2013 ArtPrize in Grand Rapids, Michigan.
 The eight brightly colored bells, tuned to a G Major diatonic scale, are made from the tops of condemned oxygen tanks, and are played by shaking rope handles which are attached to golf balls.
-The Garden Club of Cadillac, Michigan has received a grant to purchase this piece, and it will be installed this spring in that city’s sound garden
+The Garden Club of Cadillac, Michigan received a grant to purchase this piece, and it was installed in that city’s sound garden

 In 2012, our first ArtPrize entry, The JunkYard Music Box finished in the top 50 of over 1500 art works.
 This human powered, automated musical sculpture was made entirely of recycled material, and attracted huge crowds.
 You can watch a video about it here

 One of our most popular instruments has been our lithophones, which are made from granite countertop.

 We have built them for the Raven Hill Discovery Center , Charlevoix Public Library , Garoon Gateway to Science , Lansing Community College’s Early Learning Children’s Community , and Ripley’s Believe it or Not Museums .